 Treatment for diabetic retinopathy depends on the stage of the disease [Non-Proliferative or Proliferative].
 The goal of any treatment is to slow or stop the progression of the disease.

-Treatment for DR includes Laser photocoagulation,Intra ocular injections (Avastin) and Surgical Treatment.
+Treatment options for DR include Laser photocoagulation, Intravitreal injections (Avastin, Accentrix, Eylea) and Surgical Treatment.
 Surgery is done with 25 Gauge Micro Incision Vitrectomy Surgery (MIVS) instruments and Alcon Constellation Vision System.

-Instruments available include Topcon Digital fundus camera, Fundus flurosescein angiography (FFA-where a fluroscent dye is injected into the vein followed by taking a series of photographs of the retina), Optical Coherence Tomography (OCT), B-scan.
+Instruments available include Topcon Digital fundus camera, Fundus flurosescein angiography (FFA-where a fluorescent dye is injected into the vein followed by taking a series of photographs of the retina), Optical Coherence Tomography (OCT), B-scan.